This article has links to products and services we love, which we may make commission from.

 Restaurants in Las Peñitas

-Healthy: Simple Beach Lodge have kick-ass chefs who rustle up healthy wraps, baguettes (90 / $3.18 – 120 cordobas), a popular and pretty cheese board, as well as fruit smoothies.
-Breakfast (90 cordobas) of pancakes, eggs, fruit, or chocobanana (dessert for desayuno) is available from 07:30.
+Healthy: Simple Beach Lodge has kick-ass chefs who rustle up healthy wraps, baguettes, a popular and pretty cheese board, and fruit smoothies.

 Nice environment: Bomalu is the perfect escape from the midday sun.
-Salad, sandwiches, and some specials including paella are available but the main attraction are the hammocks!
+Salads, sandwiches, and some specials, including paella, are available, but the main attraction is the hammocks!

-Marina View: Barca de Oro aka ‘the French restaurant’ has strong WiFi as well as an incredible BBQ every Saturday.
-Nice view of the marina too.
+Marina View: Barca de Oro, aka ‘the French restaurant,’ has strong WiFi and an incredible BBQ every Saturday.
+There is a nice view of the marina, too.

-Ambience: Sua Grill & Chill serves food, cocktails and live music on a Saturday night.
+Ambiance: Sua Grill & Chill serves food, cocktails, and live music on Saturday nights.
 Bliss!

 Partying in Las Peñitas

-Las Peñitas is more paradise than party but you won’t go without choice in regards to bars at the playa Las Peñitas.
+Las Peñitas is more paradise than party, but you won’t go without choice regarding bars at the playa Las Peñitas.

-- Simple Beach Lodge, grab a Toñya (30/60 cordobas) and watch the sun lower then smash into lots of shades, smothering the sky.
+- Simple Beach Lodge, grab a Toñya, watch the sun lower, then smash into many shades, smothering the sky.

 How to Get to Las Peñitas